Crescent Bar’s new boat launch opens - Quincy news, sports and more

 Grant PUD is in the process of renovating the public recreation facilities on its property on Crescent Bar Island and north of the island.
 The former campground area and popular, large beach there are closed, fenced off for construction.
 More facilities are expected to be done and open in June.

-There are long parking slips for vehicles towing boat trailers next to the docks.
-Single cars are supposed to park further east, where there 10 spots for cars.
+Fuel for boats is available and managed at the kiosk near the fuel dock.
+In the same kiosk is Columbia Watersport Rentals, a concessionaire offering rentals, including boats, personal watercraft, paddle boards, kayaks and golf carts.
+The business is operated by Warren and Susan Lybbert, of Quincy.

-There is a separate parking lot to the north, adjacent to the newly built boat launches and docks, that is for customers of Tower Pizza and the Sunworks Boutique.
-Lots of boaters on Saturday were leaving their cars in this lot, creating a parking problem for the businesses, whose lot it is.
+Friends Riviera Bistro, a restaurant that opened in Sunserra in December, on Saturday extended its hours for the season, opening at 8 a.m.

-At the kiosk next to the fuel dock, a concessionaire offers rentals, including boats, personal watercraft, paddle boards, kayaks and golf carts.
+At least two Grant County Sheriff vehicles were in the area on Saturday.

-Friends Riviera Bistro, a restaurant that opened in December, extended its hours for the season, opening at 8 a.m., beginning Saturday.
-The restaurant is on the right, as drivers enter Sunserra, descending down the curvy road from the highway.
+Washington Department of Fish and Wildlife Police had three officers in the main boating area, said Sgt.
+Dan Klump, and others from the department were on duty at other recreational sites on Saturday.

 By Dave Burgess, qvpreditor@gmail.com